bcgsc/mavis/docs/source/theory.rst

 |

+.. _theory-calling-breakpoints-by-flanking-evidence:

 Calling Breakpoints by Flanking Evidence ..........................................

 Breakpoints are called by contig, split-read, or flanking pairs evidence.
-Contigs and split reads are used to call exact breakpoints, where breakpoints called by flanking reads are generally assigned a probabalistic range.
+Contigs and split reads are used to call exact breakpoints, where breakpoints called by flanking reads are generally assigned a probabilistic range.

 The metrics used here are similar to those used in calculating the evidence window.
 We use the :term:`max_expected_fragment_size` as the outer limit of how large the range can be.
 This is further refined taking